DevExpress/dotnet-eud/interface-elements-for-web/articles/document-viewer/classic-document-viewer/navigation/search-for-a-specific-text-within-a-report.md

 ---
 title: Search for a Specific Text within a Report
 ---
+# Search for a Specific Text within a Report
 To locate specific text within a report, click the **Display the search window** ![web_buttonFind](../../../../images/Img7538.png) button on the toolbar.
 This will activate the Search dialog.

 ![web_searchDialog](../../../../images/Img7543.png)